This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Stella is an 18-year-old young woman arrested for murder.
 Her parents, Adam and Ulrika, are shocked to find their daughter accused of murder, and question their decisions about how to help Stella.
 Stella and her parents have kept secrets from one another, but just how far they will go to protect the ones they love is uncertain.

-Told in three parts: the father (Adam), the daughter (Stella), and the mother (Ulrika).
+A Nearly Normal Family is told in three parts: the father (Adam), the daughter (Stella), and the mother (Ulrika).
 Each part adds more insight to the story, especially since everyone has regrets and secrets.
 The first part, Adam’s POV, seemed a little slower moving than the other two parts.
 It was still engaging, and had me wanting to know more about the family.
 The characters are intriguing and flawed, but not particularly likable.